-Due from Affiliates-Included in due from affiliates at March 31, 2015 and December 31 2014 was \$0.6 million and \$0.4 million, respectively, which represents a receivable from AAA for expense reimbursements.
+Due from Affiliates-Included in due from affiliates at June 30, 2015 and December 31, 2014 was \$1.0 million and \$0.4 million, respectively, which represents a receivable from AAA for expense reimbursements.

-Due to Affiliates-Due to affiliates at March 31, 2015 and December 31 2014 consisted of \$0.2 million and \$3.6 million, respectively, payable to Apollo Alternative Assets or affiliates for management fees, investment-related expenses and other general and administrative expenses.
+Due to Affiliates-Due to affiliates at June 30, 2015 and December 31, 2014 consisted of \$0.4 million and \$3.6 million, respectively, payable to Apollo Alternative Assets or affiliates for management fees, investment-related expenses and other general and administrative expenses.

 Personal Interests of Directors-Certain directors of the Managing General Partner, the Managing Investment Partner and Apollo Alternative Assets GP Limited were AAA unitholders.
-At March 31, 2015 and December 31 2014, those directors owned approximately 1.1 million and 1.0 million Units of AAA, respectively.
-This excluded 1.8 million and 1.9 million Units owned by an affiliate of Apollo, which certain directors were deemed to beneficially own at March 31, 2015 and December 31 2014, respectively.
-Certain directors have a direct investment of Athene Holding.
+At June 30, 2015 and December 31 2014, those directors owned approximately 1.1 million and 1.0 million Units of AAA, respectively.
+This excluded 1.8 million and 1.9 million Units owned by an affiliate of Apollo, which certain directors were deemed to beneficially own at June 30, 2015 and December 31 2014, respectively.
+Apollo has provided employee loans of approximately \$25.0 million to certain directors who have a direct investment in Athene Holding.

-AMH Credit Agreement-In order to meet future operating cash needs, effective April 30, 2015 the Investment Partnership has entered into a revolving credit agreement (the "AMH Credit Agreement") with Apollo Management Holdings, L.P. ("AMH"), an indirect subsidiary of Apollo Global Management, LLC.
+AMH Credit Agreement-In order to meet future operating cash needs, on April 30, 2015 the Investment Partnership entered into a revolving credit agreement (the "AMH Credit Agreement") with Apollo Management Holdings, L.P. ("AMH"), an indirect subsidiary of Apollo Global Management, LLC.
 Under the terms of the Agreement, AMH shall make available to the Investment Partnership one or more advances at the Investment Partnership's discretion in the aggregate amount not to exceed a balance of \$10.0 million at an applicable rate of LIBOR + 1.5% and subject to an annual commitment fee of 0.125% on the unused portion of the loan.
 The Investment Partnership shall pay the aggregate borrowings plus accrued interest at the earlier of (a) the third anniversary of the closing date, or (b) the date that is fifteen months following the initial public offering of shares of Athene Holding Ltd.